|

 lay charges and that way the film can be stopped from distribution,"

+he said.
 The film does not yet have a distributor

 and Sellers said Tuesday that it is unlikely to be released until